California Water Leaders

 - Spend a day “shadowing” a mentor who is a major water leader (from government, urban, agriculture, environmental organization, private businesses, or public interest group).

-- Interview the mentor about an issue selected for the class project.
+- Interview the mentor about an issue selected for the cohort project.

 - Attend four work-group meetings throughout the year to develop policy recommendations with your cohort about the assigned topic, craft a written report and create a presentation.

-- Attend the Foundation’s Board of Directors’ meeting at the end of the year (late November/early December) to present the class’s policy recommendations.
+- Attend the Foundation’s Board of Directors’ meeting at the end of the year (late November/early December) to present the cohort’s policy recommendations.